S.E.X. Appeal: Musical style

 Throughout the 1990s, S.E.X.
 Appeal's music is a mix of dance and pop music with eurodance, which was very famous and popular in Europe, Oceania and South America at that time.
 The style of eurodance was dance music with a female singer and a male rapper to follow a traditional verse-chorus structure.
 Through the fact, that the original members and vocalists of S.E.X.
-Appeal, Leigh and Raz-Ma-Taz, were also the original members of E-Rotic, their sound, music videos, lyrics and cover art were very reminiscent of the E-Rotic innuendo style, lyrics and sound.
+Appeal, Leigh and Ras-Ma-Taz, were also the original members of E-Rotic, their sound, music videos, lyrics and cover art were very reminiscent of the E-Rotic innuendo style, lyrics and sound.
 For events, promotion and cover arts, S.E.X.
 Appeal is often credited as "S.E.X.
 Appeal (EX) E-Rotic" or "S.E.X.
 Appeal feat.
 Lyane Leigh" for a better recognition.
 S.E.X.
 Appeal are best known for euro dance tracks like "Voulez-vous Coucher Avec Moi" and "Sex is a Thrill with the Pill".
 Her debut studio album Peeping Tom features mainly euro dance pop.
 Although there are also tracks from other genres featured, such as the pop ballad "Baby I miss You", the reggae fusion "Here we Go", the dream trance “It’s Called Atlantis” or the electronic breakbeat-driven "Kids in America", a Kim Wilde cover.
 These tracks don't belong to the europop genre.
 Following the change from eurodance to vocal trance music in the early 2000s, so S.E.X.
 Appeal changed their musical style this way to a more matured hands-up sound for their second studio album Sensuality from 2007.
 Though this album also features one disco song "Do you Love me" and the house track "Send me a Message".
 She kept the style for the 2013 third studio album Russian Roulette with a more return to dance pop music and classic ballads, such as "Christmas Time", B-Side of "Love is the Code".